yukinogatari/TheOtherRoles-GM/README.md

 ## Time Master
 ### **Team: Crewmates**
-The Time Master has a time shield which he can activate.
+The Time Master has a time shield which they can activate.
 The time shield remains active for a configurable amount of time.\
 If a player trys to kill the Time Master while the time shield is active, the kill won't happen and the time will rewind for a set amount of time.\
 The kill cooldown of the killer won't be reset, so the Time Master